naragurgel/workout_prescription/README.md

 - Code Institute walkthrough project 'I think Therefore I blog', which was where I had the initial ideas of how to start my project.
 - Mentor: Malia - Since the first project, always supporting me in the best way, helping with doubts and showing the best ways to develop the project
-- Team of tutors that helped me with the bug that was not deploying to my site on heroku, they were super helpful and dedicated until we managed to find a solution.
+- Team of tutors that helped me with the bug that was not deploying to my site on Heroku, they were super helpful and dedicated until we managed to find a solution.
 - My friend Gustavo Chahm, who is already a senior software developer,he answered many doubts that I had, he showed me the best ways to develop the site, always explaining everything with clarity and patience